 How to Book Viazul Bus Tickets Online with Viazul

 The simplest way to book your Viazul bus is to do it online.
 The website is available in English and Spanish and works pretty well.
-That said, Viazul Cuba only releases a small number of tickets for each route online.
 If you can’t see availability that does NOT mean that the bus is sold out, it just means that the online allocation has been sold.
 If you’re booking ANY tickets online you really should fire up a VPN before putting any of your personal details into any site.
 And especially if you’re using a public wifi connection.

 Register on the Viazul Website